KanashiiDev/discord-music-rpc/readme.md

 **Discord Music RPC** is an open-source project that combines a **Chrome extension** with an **Electron-based desktop application**, allowing users to display their currently playing music from supported websites directly in their Discord status via Rich Presence.

-It works by running a lightweight Electron app that acts as a bridge between the browser extension and the Discord client, enabling seamless music status updates across a wide range of platforms.

 What sets it apart is its **customizable selector system** — no coding required.
 Users can easily create their own music parsers for any website by simply selecting elements on the page.
 This makes it possible to support virtually any music platform, even those not officially integrated.

 ## 📚 Table of Contents